-Neil was recognized by the 2016 and 2017 editions of Chambers USA for his “matter-of fact” style, which “in a very complicated area, makes it seem very elementary.”
+Neil was recognized by the 2016 and 2017 editions of Chambers USA for his “matter-of-fact” style, which “in a very complicated area, makes it seem very elementary.”
 The 2020 edition of Chambers USA has sources pointing to his “longstanding experience in this field ”as a key strength.
 He has consistently been recommended by The Legal 500.
 Neil has been listed in the International Who’s Who of Trade and Customs Lawyers every year since 2005.
 Clients in the 2019 edition mention that he “has an excellent ability to present in-depth insights and reasonable alternatives that analyze the core of issues in a timely manner.”
-In the 2016 edition he was appraised as someone “who provides extremely practical advice on an urgent basis,” as well as being “a pleasure to work with on a personal level.”
-He has been listed as a “Best Lawyer” by The Best Lawyers in America in International Trade and Finance Law from 2012 – 2019.
+In the 2016 edition, he was appraised as someone “who provides extremely practical advice on an urgent basis,” as well as being “a pleasure to work with on a personal level.”
+He has been listed as a “Best Lawyer” by The Best Lawyers in America in International Trade and Finance Law from 2012 to 2019.

 Admissions & Certifications

 - U.S. Court of International Trade

 - U.S. Court of Appeals, 4th Circuit